Vaughan-Peter/Basic-Arduino-Concepts/MultiColoredLED2/ReadMe.md

 - Suggest new ideas or learning examples
 - Help create guides, videos, or tutorials

-…feel free to open an issue, submit a pull request, or reach out through GitHub.
+Feel free to open an issue, submit a pull request, or reach out through GitHub.
 Let’s build cool Arduino projects together and share what we learn along the way!

 ---